in-hub/incore-docs/InCore.Mqtt/MqttBroker.rst

 listeners
 +++++++++

-This property holds a list of objects.
-This can be used for objects that require a CloudOfThingsClient as parent.
+This property holds a list of :ref:`MqttListener <object_MqttListener>` objects which define the actual connectivity options of the broker.

 This property was introduced in InCore 2.6.